kaspanet/docs/Getting Started/Full Node Installation.md

 The wallet address is:
 kaspa:0123456789abcdef0123456789abcdef0123456789

+**Note**: Every time you ask kaspawallet for an address you will get a different address.
+This is perfectly fine.
+Every secret key is associated with many different public addresses and there is no reason not to use a fresh one for each transaction.

+At this point your can close the wallet daemon, though you should keep it running of you want to be able to check your balance and make transactions

 ### Running a miner (optional)

 **Note**: Our miner was highly superceded by Elichai's miner (see below), we recommend that you use that miner instead.